ethereum/go-ethereum/docs/_getting-started/index.md

 })
 ```

 Note that submitting this transaction requires approval in Clef.
 In the Clef terminal, Clef will prompt for approval and request the account password.
 If the password is correctly entered, Geth proceeds with the transaction.
-The transaction request summary is presented by Clef in the Clef terminal. this is an opportunity for the sender to review the details and ensure they are correct.
+The transaction request summary is presented by Clef in the Clef terminal.
+This is an opportunity for the sender to review the details and ensure they are correct.

 ```terminal
 --------- Transaction request-------------